rf20008/TheDiscordMathProblemBotRepo2/README.md

 [![Number of source lines of code](https://img.shields.io/tokei/lines/github/rf20008/TheDiscordMathProblemBotRepo)](https://img.shields.io)

 # If you run into issues
-If you run into any issues create an issue or DM me (ay136416#2707)).
+If you run into any issues create an issue or DM me (ay136416#2707).

 # Announcements

 <ol>
 <li> CC-BY-SA 4.0 is no longer a valid license to use this bot under!
-You **must** license the bot under GPLv3 (or a later verson.)
+You **must** license the bot under GPLv3 (or a later version.)
 (CC-BY-SA 4.0 has a one way migration to GPLv3, so you are allowed to do this. </li>
 <li> **Everything (even things that do not explicitly say they are licensed under GPLv3) in this repository except for things that are ignored in .gitignored are licensed under GPLv3.
 This includes every python file.** </li>
 </ol>